ZwerOxotnik/factorio-example-mod/README.md

 * There are mods/tools that might help you (e.g.: [Factorio Library](https://mods.factorio.com/mod/flib), [Rusty's Locale Utilities](https://mods.factorio.com/mod/rusty-locale), [Big Data String Libary](https://mods.factorio.com/mod/big-data-string), [Brush tools](https://mods.factorio.com/mod/brush-tools), [Mod generator](https://github.com/ZwerOxotnik/Mod-generator) etc)
 * Don't restart your game if you've changed files for control stage
-* If you want to develop complex/big project then you'll probably try [Factorio-luacheckrc](https://github.com/Nexela/Factorio-luacheckrc) with a [GitHub action](https://github.com/Roang-zero1/factorio-mod-luacheck) but you have to mantain .luacheckrc file
+* If you want to develop complex/big project then you'll probably try [Factorio-luacheckrc](https://github.com/Nexela/Factorio-luacheckrc) with a [GitHub action][factorio-mod-luacheck] but you have to mantain .luacheckrc file
 * I recommend to use [notepad++](https://notepad-plus-plus.org) when you work with data and [notepad2](https://github.com/zufuliu/notepad2) for hot fixes.
 For all other cases use any IDE or code editor (e.g.: [Visual Studio Code](https://code.visualstudio.com/))
 * You can store data in entities to support data in blueprints (see an example in [LuaCombinator 3](https://mods.factorio.com/mod/LuaCombinator3))